Ariyanlaskar/GadgetsHub-Flutter-App/README.md

 # GadgetsHub-Flutter-App
-A catalog app build using flutter
+A catalog app built using flutter